Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   The media ingest follows the following
   general requirements for both targetted interfaces.
-  The ingest interface uses exising media formats in combination with the HTTP POST method.
+  The ingest interface uses existing media formats in combination with the HTTP POST method.

      1. The [=Ingest source=]  SHALL communicate